bhuvanpddahal/PassLock/README.md

 # Introduction

-## This is the project built in Next 14 with TypeScript that uses technologies like Prisma DB, Cryptr, Nodemailer, Shadcn UI, Zustand, etc.
+## This is a project built in Next 14 with TypeScript that uses technologies like Prisma DB, Cryptr, Nodemailer, Shadcn UI, Zustand, etc.

 This is a small project that helps to manage your passwords the correct way.
 A mini password manager inspired by 1Password that has features like Password Strength Assesment (a real-time feedback on password strength), Secure Vault to safely store and manage all your passwords in one place, Friendly UI for an intuitive and easy-to-use interface to effortless password management and peace of mind.